 You Need the Money to Make Ends Meet

-You Make Ends Meet Without the Money
+You Can Make Ends Meet Without the Money

-The first is to create, or add to, your emergency fund, aiming for a minimum of three to six months of net income.
-You might want to consider covering a longer period of time since there’s no way of knowing the long-term economic effects caused by COVID-19.
+The first is to create or add to your emergency fund, aiming for a minimum of three to six months of net income.
+You might also want to consider covering a longer period of time for extra cushion.

 A second responsible use of your money is paying down debt.
 You can make a lump sum payment to eliminate credit card bills or, if you don’t have enough to pay off your cards, consider a credit card balance transfer.
 If you find an offer that lowers your interest rate, you may be able to pay off the debt faster and lower how much you pay in interest over time.
 For instance, our Visa® balance transfer rate and terms are consumer friendly, and there is no PSECU balance transfer fee.